Equilibria in Kuramoto oscillator networks: An algebraic approach: Equilibrium points for phase-lag coupled oscillators

 Let $x_i=e^{\i \theta_i}$.
 Then $\frac{dx_{i}}{dt}= \i e^{\i \theta_i} \frac{d \theta_i}{dt}$.
 Therefore the above equation becomes

 The general solution of this linear ODE is

 where $\bm{x}=(x_1, \ldots, x_N)$ and $\bm{K}=\epsilon e^{-\i \phi} \bm{A}$.

-Finally, we explain how to get a real solution out of the complex solution for the analytical Kuramoto model described by Eq. (\ref{eq:phase_lag_analytic}).
+Finally, we explain how to get a real solution out of the complex solution for the complex-valued model described by Eq. (\ref{eq:phase_lag_analytic}).
 Let $\bm{\theta}=\bm{\theta}_{\re}+\i \bm{\theta}_{\im}$ be the decomposition of $\bm{\theta}$ into the real and imaginary parts.
 Then we have

 We see that $\bm{\theta}_{\re}$ is thus the argument of the analytical solution $\bm{x}$.
 In particular, we can take $\bm{\theta}_{\re} \in [-\pi, \pi]$.